 10g gluten-free baking powder

-For the pistachio base:
+For the streusel mix:

 50g dairy-free margarine, softened